Estate inventory and submitting the deed of inventory to the Tax Administration

 We may ask you for more information later.

-Send the deed of inventory by post
+Submit the deed of inventory in Mytax or send it by post

 Send us a photocopy of the deed of inventory and its enclosures within one month of the estate inventory meeting.
+You can use MyTax to send the deed of inventory electronically.

 Send the photocopies to: